 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In April, for the nearest coastal location, the temperature of the sea averages around 25°C, that's 77° Fahrenheit.
-Our index indicates for swimming this is considered warm and would be enjoyed by all, even those who are more likely to suggest the water was ‘too cold’ for a swim.
+In May, for the nearest coastal location, the temperature of the sea averages around 28°C, that's 82° Fahrenheit.
+Our index indicates for swimming in this is considered very warm and would be enjoyed by all.
+With this temperature you can stay active in the water for extended periods of time without feeling uncomfortable.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES